salaami/nvim-lua-config/README.md

 Configuration of Nvim using Lua

 ## requirements
 1. Adjust the `init.lua` in the directory before so that it requires the plugin_config.
-Like so
+Like so:
 ```
 require('nvim-lua-config/settings')
 require('nvim-lua-config/plugins')